hxroon/MathGame/README.md

-I agree, Slide 2 does not need to copy Slide 1's four-column structure or use the top ribbon.
-Slide 1 explains the agent, so Slide 2 can feel more like an executive operating-model slide.
+Yes, and I actually think 3 columns is better for Slide 2.
+Slide 1 is already very dense.
+Giving Slide 2 more breathing room will make it feel intentional rather than like another version of Slide 1.

+I would keep your existing Analyst-Led Workflow as Column 1, then combine the other ideas into two stronger columns.

+COLUMN 1, ANALYST-LED WORKFLOW

+Keep exactly what you've built.

+Header

+ANALYST-LED WORKFLOW

+Description

+ENABLE analysts to decode complex workbooks through a guided workflow.

+1. INGEST WORKBOOK

+Icon: Excel workbook
+Analyst provides the workbook as the primary source for analysis.

+2. SELECT PURPOSE

+Icon: Cursor
+Selects the appropriate pass based on the required analysis objective.

+3. GENERATE HTML VIEW

+Icon: Dashboard/monitor
+Agent decodes the workbook and generates the selected interactive HTML dashboard.

+4. REVIEW & REFINE

+Icon: Document + check
+Analyst reviews findings, validates assumptions and adds business context where required.

+Bottom bar

+ONE WORKBOOK | THREE PURPOSE-BUILT VIEWS

+---

+COLUMN 2, VALIDATED PROCESS INTELLIGENCE

+This combines governance and continuous intelligence.
+I think this is stronger than separating them.

+Header

+VALIDATED PROCESS INTELLIGENCE

+Description

+VALIDATE AI-generated analysis while surfacing the dependencies, controls and opportunities embedded within the workbook.

+1. GROUND IN EVIDENCE

+Icon: Magnifying glass + document

+> Grounds findings in workbook structure, formulas, data relationships and available evidence.

+2. DISTINGUISH CONFIDENCE

+Icon: Gauge or confidence meter

+> Separates verified, inferred and unavailable information to make uncertainty transparent.

+3. APPLY ANALYST JUDGEMENT

+Icon: Person + checkmark

+> Incorporates analyst validation and business context before findings are relied upon.

+4. SURFACE PROCESS INSIGHTS

+Icon: Brain/network or magnifying glass + gear

+> Identifies dependencies, controls, risks and optimization opportunities across the process.

+Bottom bar

+EVIDENCE + AI ANALYSIS + HUMAN JUDGEMENT

+This is probably the most important column on Slide 2, so making it wider gives you room to explain the control model.

+---

+COLUMN 3, SCALE & TRANSFORM

+This becomes the forward-looking management column.

+Header

+SCALE & TRANSFORM

+Description

+SCALE workbook intelligence through a repeatable framework that converts individual analysis into broader transformation opportunities.

+1. STANDARDIZE KNOWLEDGE

+Icon: Stacked documents/books

+> Converts fragmented workbook knowledge into consistent, reusable process intelligence.

+2. IDENTIFY COMMON PATTERNS

+Icon: Connected nodes

+> Surfaces recurring dependencies, controls, manual activities and optimization opportunities.

+3. CREATE ACTIONABLE REQUIREMENTS

+Icon: Clipboard + gear

+> Translates findings into structured business and technical requirements for implementation.

+4. BUILD TRANSFORMATION PIPELINE

+Icon: Roadmap + gear or funnel + gear

+> Creates a pipeline of opportunities that can support prioritization and future technology transformation.

+Bottom bar

+FROM INDIVIDUAL WORKBOOKS → SCALABLE PROCESS INTELLIGENCE

+---

+The slide becomes much easier to present

+You now have a very simple executive storyline across the three columns:

+USE → VALIDATE & UNDERSTAND → SCALE & TRANSFORM

+You could literally present the entire slide around those three ideas:

+> "The operating model is designed around three principles.
+First, making the capability easy for analysts to use.
+Second, ensuring the intelligence generated is evidence-based and analyst validated.
+And third, using a repeatable methodology so the insights generated from individual workbooks can ultimately support broader standardization and transformation."

+That's cleaner than four columns, and it also gives you more room for the icons and descriptions, which are currently getting fairly small on screen.

-For the main slide title, I'd use:
+For the slide title, I'd keep:

 Excel Decoder AI Agent, Operating Model & Scalability

-Subtitle:
+And subtitle:

-> A repeatable framework that converts workbook knowledge into validated, standardized and actionable process intelligence.
+A repeatable, analyst-led framework that converts complex workbooks into validated process intelligence and actionable transformation opportunities.

-That immediately signals that Slide 2 is about how the capability works in practice and how it could scale.

-Column 1

-For the first section header, I would use:

-1. ANALYST-LED WORKFLOW

-I prefer this over "Simple Analyst Workflow" because "simple" doesn't add much for senior management, while analyst-led reinforces that AI is supporting the analyst rather than operating without oversight.

-Directly underneath, use a short lead-in:

-> ENABLE analysts to decode complex workbooks through a consistent, guided workflow.

-Then I would structure Column 1 as a vertical four-stage flow, not four traditional text boxes.

-① INGEST WORKBOOK

-Icon: Excel/file upload PNG

-> Analyst provides the workbook as the primary source for analysis.

-↓

-② SELECT PURPOSE

-Icon: Cursor/checklist PNG

-> Select Pass 1, Pass 2 or Pass 3 based on the required objective.

-↓

-③ GENERATE HTML VIEW

-Icon: Browser/dashboard PNG

-> Agent analyzes the workbook and generates the selected interactive HTML output.

-↓

-④ REVIEW & REFINE

-Icon: Person + checkmark/magnifying glass PNG

-> Analyst reviews findings, validates assumptions and adds business context where required.

-Then at the bottom of Column 1, I'd add a small highlighted outcome:

-> ONE WORKBOOK → THREE PURPOSE-BUILT VIEWS

-One change I'd make from my previous suggestion

-Don't call step 2 "Select Pass".
-Use "Select Purpose."

-That's much better for management because the technology shouldn't require someone to understand what "Pass 2" means first.
-Conceptually, the user is saying:

-"I need to run this workbook"
-"I need to understand this workbook"
-"I need to prepare this for IT"

-The agent maps that objective to the appropriate pass.

-That also helps make the agent sound more intuitive and mature.

-Visually, I would make Column 1 around 25 to 30% of Slide 2, leaving the majority of the slide for the more important story around human validation, governance, scaling and transformation.

-Once you build this first section, send me a picture and we can refine it before touching Column 2.